 Depending on how complex the estate was, trust administration may take a few months to over a year after the grantor’s death.
 Before assets can be distributed, the trustee reviews everything in the trust, gets assets appraised, files necessary tax returns, and pays taxes.

 A trust beneficiary faces tax consequences as well.
-They may have to pay taxes when they inherit money, depending on the type of trust and what type of income or assets they receive.
+They may have to pay taxes when they inherit money or realize a capital gain, depending on the type of trust and what type of income or assets they receive, and their state law.
 (For example, the beneficiary usually doesn’t pay income tax on a trust distribution if it comes from the trust principal, but they may have to pay taxes if they receive trust income.)